fbpx

 Known as Tokyo’s trendiest shopping and entertainment district, Shibuya is perhaps most famous for the world’s busiest intersection, located just outside of Shibuya Station.
 All traffic lights turn red at once, and pedestrians swarm into the crosswalks.
 Head below the station to visit the Tokyu Food Show, which offers a menagerie of local specialities.

-Embark on a Japan guided tour with Boundless Journeys to explore Tokyo and the enchanting wonders that await throughout the rest of Japan.
+Embark on a Japan hiking tour with Boundless Journeys to explore Tokyo and the enchanting wonders that await throughout the rest of thr country.
 Let us be your guide as you discover the rich tapestry of experiences that this captivating country has to offer.

 Questions?